-Field inspections were conducted in October/November 2014 and May 2015.
-A total of 83 PI registers were inspected during the reporting period, with the VI inspecting PI registers at 16 Police units during the first field inspection and 14 Police units during the second.
-There was no in-the-field inspection of a small number of registers, because either the register had been returned to SPU by the investigators or there were practical considerations that made a field trip inappropriate.
-Such registers were inspected at SPU or at the VI office.
+Field inspections were conducted in October/November 2015 and May 2016.
+A total of 55 PI registers were inspected during the reporting period, with the VI inspecting PI registers at 8 Police units during the first field inspection and 2 Police units during the second.
+There was no in-the-field inspection of a large number of registers, because either:

+- the register had been returned to SPU by the investigators, - the files were electronic and could be inspected at SPU, or - there were practical considerations that made a field trip inappropriate these registers were inspected remotely at the VI office.

-The number of PI registers inspected by the VI in 2014-2015 has no correlation with the number of warrants obtained by Victoria Police during the same period.
+The number of PI registers inspected by the VI in 2015-2016 has no correlation with the number of warrants obtained by Victoria Police during the same period.
 There are a number of reasons for this: